changlabtw/MCIENet/README.md

 docker-compose -f docker/docker-compose.yml down
 ```

-> **note**: image we use will cost about 16.4GB disk space.
-If you don't have enough disk space, you can use option 2.
+> *note: image we use will cost about 16.4GB disk space.
+If you don't have enough disk space, you can use option 2.*

 #### Option 2: Manual Setup with Scripts
 Scripts is under `scripts/set_env`, you can use it to setup the environment.